The Camino de Santiago is a pilgrimage to the sacred tomb of Saint James

 that creates a special bond and camaraderie among all those who have walked

 it.
 In a world where things change so quickly, the Camino de Santiago

 is so refreshing as things really haven't changed so much after all!

 About the author: Since 1999,

-Alex Chang has led over seventy groups and seven hundred pilgrims along the Camino de Santiago.
+Alex Chang has led over ninety groups and nine hundred pilgrims along the Camino de Santiago.
 Born and raised in

 the United States, he is lucky to call two places home as he has been